Reszel, Poland

 Monterrasol private car tours to

 Reszel, PolandReszel highlightsKnown for castle, historical center, museum Reszel is a small medieval town situated in the historical Warmia region, in northeastern Poland.
 The town Reszel is known for the gothic castle dating back to the 14th century, the main square and the historical center surrounded by brick defense walls.
+You understand, it is impossible to see Poland just in a couple of days.
+Come with us to explore Poland in a 1-2 week road trip.
+We will pass Reszel, along with other Poland' attractions, to discover the soul of the country, its way of life, culture and traditions, food and drinks.
+Browse our tours passing Reszel, or contact us directly for a custom tour in Poland.
+By the way, we charge nothing for a custom itinerary.
+Contact us directly, let's plan all the details of your trip and get it done!
 Other places in Poland that we are familiar withMalbork - Known for castle, museum, park; castle is a UNESCO World Heritage Site Święta Lipka (Swieta Lipka) - Known for catholic basilica, catholic pilgrimage center Warsaw - Known for historical center, museum, catholic cathedral Last reviewed: 5 June 2020 Reszel descriptionReszel was originally a settlement built by the Bartian tribe of Old Prussians and conquered by the Teutonic Knights in 1241.
 The native Prussians later recaptured the settlement and held it for five years, but were eventually defeated by the German crusaders.
 Reszel received its town privileges in 1336 under Magdeburg law.
 Upon the request of the Prussian Confederation, Polish King Casimir IV Jagiellon signed the act of incorporation of the region along with Reszel to Poland, an event that sparked the Thirteen Years' War.
 In 1455 the Teutonic Knights captured the town and later on, in 1462, ceded their power to the Warmian bishop, who once more in 1464 recognized the Polish King as the rightful ruler of Warmia with Reszel.
 The incorporation of Reszel to the Kingdom of Poland was confirmed in a peace treaty signed in Toruń in 1466.
 In the 17th century, the Jesuits came to Reszel and established a college in 1632 and the Polish King John II Casimir Vasa created a scholarship fund for its students.
 In 1772 Reszel became part of the Prussian Partition of Poland.
 In 1811 Barbara Zdunk was sentenced by the Prussian court to death for witchcraft and setting the castle alight in 1807.
 The trial is sometimes described as the last burning of witches in Europe.
 As a result of the treaty of Versailles on 11 July 1920 the 1920 East Prussian plebiscite was organized under the control of the League of nations, which resulted in 3,260 votes to remain in Germany and none for Poland.
 Following the Potsdam Conference of 1945, just after the Second World War, the town was transferred from Germany to Poland for administration, as of half of East Prussia.
 The main tourist attraction of Reszel is the Gothic Episcopal castle.
 The Reszel castle was built around 1350−1401 on a steep hill side above the right bank of the river by the Teutonic Order.
 The Gothic St Peter's Church dating back to the 14th century boasts the painting of the church's patron dating back to the end of the 18th century.
 Other worthy of note buildings are the Jesuit complex, St John's Church and the church and convent of the nuns of the Order of St Catherine, all from the 15th and the 16th century.
 Large fragments of preserved defensive walls and the Classicist town hall in the market square dating back to the 19th century are also worth visiting.
 Near Reszel is the Catholic shrine of Święta Lipka, a baroque church and Late Medieval shrine augmented in the 17th century.
 Since its beginning it has attracted German pilgrims from Warmia, as well as Polish and Lithuanian pilgrims.
 Reszel related toursWe at Monterrasol Travel welcome you to see Reszel during multi-day private car tour.
 Contact us if you would like to customize your tour to Reszel.
 We have developed several private tours that visiting beautiful Reszel.
 But, if you have a special conditions or any from these tours fit you, please do not hesitate to contact us, we can organize a tour exactly as you would like.
 We charge nothing for develop a custom itinerary.
 And remember, we have no problems to take you from almost any place where you stay, hotel or private accommodation.

 |